pajato/ArgusDesign/structure.md

 * Argus Application Structure
-The followig diagram represents the [[https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html][Clean Architecture]] inspired application structure for *Argus*.
+The followig diagram represents the [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) inspired application structure for *Argus*.

 The outermost layer consists of the GUI frameworks (Android and iOS) and Firebase which serves as a authentication and persistence framework.